 Dr. Samuel Turner's death in 1901 was reported to be the first suicide on record for an African American in Kentucky.
 It was said he hanged himself because of the shame of being indited for vending lottery tickets.
 His half nude body was found in the early morning, in the highest tree in Flora Park in Louisville, KY, 50 feet above ground, The park was located at South Street and Ormsby Avenue.
 Turner's death was also reported as a lynching.

 Dr. Turner is listed in the Directory of Deceased American Physicians.
-It lists his practice as allopath[y] (see Wikipedia definition) and his death date as June 28, 1901.
+His practice is listed as allopath[y] (see Wikipedia definition) and his death date as June 28, 1901.
 The cause of death is given as sucide; hanging.

 In the Louisville Death Record Book (Ancestry, Film 7007129: Jefferson County, Books 9-11, pp. 106-107), Dr. Turner's age is estimated to have been 40; it noted that he was born in Kentucky.

 Primary and secondary cause of death is given as "Strangulation by hanging suicide."
 His address at the time of death was 78 Ormsby Avenue in Louisville.
 The G. W. Frierson Funeral Home handled the arrangements, and Dr. Turner was buried in Russellville, KY, which is thought to be his hometown.